 CDBG funds are to be used for projects and programs that benefit the City's low- to moderate-income populations and address blight conditions.
 Eligible project activities may include economic development/redevelopment, certain public facility and infrastructure improvements, and affordable housing activities.
-The following projects were chosen due to their benefit to the community and their ability to be completed quickly and on time.
+The following projects were chosen due to their relevance to interests identified during the 2015 Consolidated Planning process, anticipated benefit to the community and their ability to be completed quickly and on time.

 Project Name

-1 Program Administration

-2 Emergency & Essential Home Repair Program

-3 Section 108 Loan Payment

 4 TOD Pedestrian Improvements

+5 Program Administration

+6 Section 108 Loan Payment

+7 7 Emergency and Essential Home Repair

 Table 7 - Project Information